8 Christmas Customs You’ll Only Find in Italy

 Want to feel in awe of Christmas?
 You’ll need to visit Umbria’s hillside gem of Gubbio then.
 Here, you can go straight to Monte Ingino — the rocky slope overlooking Gubbio.

-On its slope, over 460 lights are strung together to evoke the “world’s largest Christmas tree.”
+Over 460 lights are on its slope to evoke the “world’s largest Christmas tree.”
 In 2017, the tree “was lit” from outer space by the Italian astronaut Paolo Nespoli.
-The tree design illuminates over 2,133 feet of the mountain side — talk about one giant Italian Christmas tradition!
+The tree design illuminates over 2,133 feet of the mountainside — talk about one giant Italian Christmas tradition!

 Christmas in Italy is unlike any other season.
-To read more about Italian Christmas traditions, check out Italy travel experts’ tips in the blog “3 Days of Christmas in Italy’s Alps.”
+To read more about Italian Christmas traditions, check out Italy travel experts’ tips in the blog – Italian New Years Traditions.